ShareSave

 Market Value Analysis

-Based on properties with houses in East Anglia (50+ acres).
+Compared with 5 Homes with Land listings in East Anglia (50+ acres).

 This Property£22,434 / acre